EA31337/EA31337-indicators-common/Oscillator/Volume/README.md

 The OBV indicator can be applied to various time frames and is suitable for analyzing individual stocks, indexes, or other financial instruments.

+## PVT (Price and Volume Trend)

+The Price and Volume Trend (PVT) indicator is a technical analysis tool that combines price and volume data to assess the strength of a price trend and identify potential trading signals.
+It aims to provide insights into the relationship between price movements and trading volume.

+Here are the key points about the Price and Volume Trend (PVT) indicator:

+- Calculation: The PVT indicator is calculated by multiplying the percentage change in price by the corresponding trading volume and adding the result to the previous PVT value.
+The initial PVT value is typically set to zero.
+The resulting PVT line is then plotted on a chart.

+- Interpretation: The PVT indicator is used to evaluate the buying and selling pressure behind price movements.
+When the PVT line is rising, it suggests that buying pressure is increasing and the price trend is potentially strong.
+  Conversely, a declining PVT line indicates that selling pressure may be intensifying, which could weaken the price trend.

+- Divergence: Traders often look for divergences between the PVT indicator and the price chart.
+Divergences occur when the PVT line moves in the opposite direction of the price trend.
+Bullish divergence happens when the price makes lower lows while the PVT line forms higher lows, indicating potential bullish strength.
+Bearish divergence occurs when the price forms higher highs while the PVT line makes lower highs, suggesting potential bearish weakness.

+- Volume Confirmation: The PVT indicator can also be used to confirm the strength of a price trend.
+If the price is rising and the PVT line is also rising, it suggests that the price movement is supported by increasing volume, adding credibility to the upward trend.
+Similarly, if the price is falling and the PVT line is declining, it indicates that selling pressure is accompanied by higher volume, reinforcing the downward trend.